Phone: +386 59 90 07 31 (EU)

 – VISIT PATEK PHILIPPE MUSEUM: Patek Phillipe Museum is noble and prestigious private museum mapping the history of luxury watchmaking, since 16th century up to present.
 Huge collection of precious clocks and watches make the visit of museum artistic experience.

 – CRUISE ON GENEVA LAKE: Cruise on Geneva Lake: There is no better way to experience Geneva Lake than on board a narrated boat tour with Lake Geneva Cruise Line.
 Choose from a wide variety of unique sight seeing tours that all provide an up close view of the beautiful estates and mansions that line the shores.

 Day 7: Geneve – Zermatt

 Drive from Geneva to Zermatt (approx. 3hrs).
-As Zermatt is a car-free village you will leave your car a parking garage in Tasch, from where you will continue your way to Zermatt by train.
-Check-in at the hotel.
+As Zermatt is a car-free village you will leave your car a parking garage in Täsch, from where you continue your way to Zermatt by train or taxi which we arrange for you.
+Check-in at the hotel in Zermatt.

 Day 8: Zermatt

 CABLE CAR TO MATTERHORN GLACIER PARADISE: Ascend by cable car to the famous top of Matterhorn glacier, set on a high plateau and surrounded by mountains 13,124 feet high.
 Fantastic highest viewing platform in Europe (3883m) – one of the best views you will ever see in your life!
 During Summer you can hike or during Winter ski on the glacier.